Wayne County, New York: Shakers in Wayne County

-Mormonism
+Latter-day Saints (Mormons)

 Wayne County is the birthplace of the Latter Day Saint movement and Mormonism.
 Founder Joseph Smith, whose family lived on a farm that straddled the line between Palmyra and Manchester, claimed to have been visited by God the Father and Jesus Christ in 1820, an event known as the First Vision.
 In 1830 the Book of Mormon was first published in the village of Palmyra by E.B.
 Grandin, in the present Book of Mormon Historic Publication Site.

 Spiritualism and the Fox sisters

-Spiritualists often set March 31, 1848 as the beginning of their movement.
+Spiritualists often set March 31, 1848, as the beginning of their movement.
 On that date, Kate and Margaret Fox, of Hydesville, reported that they had made contact with the spirit of a murdered peddler.
 What made this an extraordinary event was that the spirit communicated through audible rapping noises, rather than simply appearing to a person in a trance.
 The evidence of the senses appealed to practical Americans, and the Fox sisters became a sensation.
 Demonstrations of mediumship (seances and automatic writing, for example) proved to be a profitable business, and soon became popular forms of entertainment and spiritual catharsis.
 The Foxes earned a living this way, as did many others.